 BUILDING CIRCUITS AND WIRING

 Refer concerns, problems, and questions related to electrical circuits and wiring in University buildings to the unit responsible for buildings at the affected campus.
-Departments at the WSU Pullman campus contact Facilities Operations (telephone 335-9000).
+Departments at the WSU Pullman campus contact Facilities Services, Operations (telephone 335-9000).

 Only authorized and qualified personnel are permitted to work on building circuits and wiring.